Sahraa Karimi, head of Afghan FilmChandC, Licensed under the Creative Commons Attribution 3.0

 Karimi pointed out that prior to the U.S. invasion in 2001, women were banned from public life, girls were prohibited from attending school, secular films were banned, and enemies of the Taliban were imprisoned or executed.
 Today, with the new developments, two decades of enormous progress for women and the arts are threatened.

 Sahraa KarimiImpassion Afghanistan, Wikimedia Commons

-Sahraa Karimi (صحرا كريمي), the only Afghan woman with a Ph.D. in cinema, film, and television, is a leader and role model in her native Afghanistan.
-Born in Tehran in 1983, she received her education in Czechia and Slovakia and then returned home in 2012 where she promoted independent Afghan filmmakers and made over 30 shorts and documentaries about womens challenges in a traditional culture, including Parlika (2016) and Afghan Women Behind the Wheel (2009).
+Sahraa Karimi (صحرا كريمي), the only Afghan woman at the time with a Ph.D. in cinema, film, and television, is a leader and role model in her native Afghanistan.
+Born in Tehran in 1983, she received her education in Czechia and Slovakia, and then returned home in 2012 where she promoted independent Afghan filmmakers and made over 30 shorts and documentaries about womens challenges in a traditional culture, including Parlika (2016) and Afghan Women Behind the Wheel (2009).

 In 2019, Karimi directed her first feature film, Hava, Maryam, Ayesha, which was nominated for an Orizzonti/ Horizon Prize for Best Film at the Venice Film Festival.
 The film is about three women from traditional Afghan society who profoundly change their destinies.

 Now, in the current crisis, Karimi is afraid that the Taliban will go after local artists and their families, and especially female artists, as they have begun to go after journalists.
 Karimi told the Hollywood Reporter that she went back to Afghanistan “to tell the stories of my country and my people and to change the narrative of Afghanistan, and that is what I want to continue doing,” she says.
 “The Taliban are anti-art, anti-cinema and anti-woman.”